 If your credit score is above 720 or so, you should have no problems getting approved for any of the credit cards that we’ll discuss.

-My credit score is actually much better now than it was before I started applying for lots of credit cards, and I apply for about a dozen a year.
+Thankfully, I am in a position to pay my cards in full, each and every month.
+Believe it or not, my credit score is actually much better now than it was before I started applying for lots of credit cards, and I apply for about a dozen a year.

 A dozen a year?!?
 You can’t expect everyone to do that!